georgezzeng/Articles/2023-10-24-gpargo-cc-star.md

 Furthermore, the team has ensured the sustainability of this operation.
 “Most of the institutions we're working with don't have the expertise or the full-time employees to spare,” Andresen explained.
-Central administration by OSG has been instrumental in this regard, especially recently, regarding restructuring administration roles with the leaving of Kyle Hudson.
-“If something happens to whoever is the administrator, like leaving for another institution,” Hudson jokingly remarked, “we have four people across four different institutions that all have administrative rights.
+Central administration by OSG has been instrumental in this regard, especially recently, regarding restructuring administration roles with the leaving of Kyle Hutson.
+“If something happens to whoever is the administrator, like leaving for another institution,” Hutson jokingly remarked, “we have four people across four different institutions that all have administrative rights.
 I was a primary person doing that, but I was not the only person who could do this, so somebody else can take over.”